Jozi-JUG/constitution/README.md

 organisation.
 This includes the chair person, a treasurer and two other office bearers.

 4.2 Termofoffice:Office
-bearers will serve for a period of

-years which has been agreed to by the general membership at an AGM, and which shall not exceeding three years.
+bearers will serve for a period of 1 year which has been agreed to by the general membership at an AGM.
 They can, however, stand for re-election for another term in office again and again after that, for so long as their services are needed and they are ready to give their services.